TorroesPrime/STV-The-Long-Journey/README.md

 		-hand to hand combat(Attribute used when character is engaged in hand to hand combat.
 Value 0-1000) -HP (Health)
 		-medical status (notes of effects such as limb damage [which effect ranged combat if arm, and hand to hand if leg], illness [such things include contracting the phage])
 ==================================================================================================================================

+12-12-2017 (3:38pm):
+Discussion with Joel. need to focus on segments for development of concept.
+So for characters, what are the stats, what do those stats effect, how are those states effected.
+That sort of thing.

+To Do:
+Character class:
+Define what each attribute is.
+Define what each attribute does.
+Define what each attribute effects, if any.
+Define how each attribute is affected. attributes -
+	name
+	gender
+	rank
+	mission role
+	science rating
+	engineering rating
+	ranged combat rating
+	hand to hand combat rating
+	regeneration
+	stress
+	fortitutde
+	mental fortitude
+	morale

+other thoughts:
+how is combat handled? how would things like phasers vs kazon disruptors effect combat?
+Levels of disabilities:
+I want every level of disability from "It's a minor rash" which occasionally causes the crew member to take .1% longer to complete a task, up to "Full life support" making all taskes excruciatingly hard to accomplish (This Pike in a wheel chair) and still have death as a possible result.
+Joel: have 5 or six levels of diability ranging from "Fully healed" This ranking would apply to each part of the body. body parts:
+0 - Head
+1 - Torso
+2 - Right arm
+3 - Left Arm
+4 - Right leg
+5 - Left Leg
+6 - legs

+0 - "Fully healed"
+1 - "minor irratants, scratches, maybe cuts, possibly having eaten Nelix's cooking."
+2 - "major irratants, heavy scratches, cat 1-2 burns, not life threatening on their own, painful but only a little affect to performance.
+Say like a 10% decrease in abilities (would it effect all abilities?)
+3 -  "major deterrent from use.
+50~75% decrease in abilities 4 - "debilitated and not useful due to injury, but will recover in time" 5 - "Completely useless due to injury (Example: Nelix loosing his lungs)"